ppizarror/readme-generator/readme.content.md

 ## Usage

 ### Create README configuration file
-README.md generator needs a configuration file of your README, just create a file called *readme.json* in the root of your repository:
+README.md generator needs a configuration file of your README, just create a file called <a href="https://github.com/ppizarror/readme-generator/blob/master/readme.json">readme.json</a> in the root of your repository:

 ```json
 {